APTrust/dart-docs/docs/users/jobs/validation.md

 The progress bar will show the progress of the job, and DART will display specific error messages below the progress bar when the job is complete.

 Note that a bag that is valid according to one profile may be invalid according to others.
 If a bag is valid according to the Empty Profile, it conforms to the general <a href="https://tools.ietf.org/html/rfc8493" target="_blank">IETF BagIt specification</a>.

+## A Note on Mac OS Dot-Underscore Files

+DART may report a number of errors for tarred bags created on Mac OS, stating that .DS_Store files or files beginning with "._" were found in the payload but not in the manifests.

+Typically, there will be one dot-underscore file for each payload file, like so:

+* data/article.pdf -> data/._article.pdf
+* data/image.jpg -> data/._image.jpg

+These files contain metadata used by the Mac OS filesystem.
+When you tar a bag with the typical command, `tar -cf mybag.tar mybag`, Mac includes the dot-underscore files by default, but your bagging software may not include those hidden files in the manifests, so the DART validator considers the bags invalid, with messages like "File data/._image.jpg found in data directory is not present in manifest-sha256.txt."

+When tarring your own bags outside of DART, you get around this problem with the command `COPYFILE_DISABLE=1 tar -cf mybag.tar mybag`.
+That tells Mac's tar program to exclude dot-underscore files from the tarball.